bruno-f7s/portfolio/arvarto-customer-segmentation/README.md

     - `pip install skopt`

-__Note__: When you are reading most likely data files will not exist anymore due to the terms & conditions agreed with Arvarto Financial Services for this project.
-If you want to access this data, please contact either Udacity or Arvarto Financial Services directly.
+__Note__: When you are reading most likely data files will not exist anymore due to the terms & conditions agreed with Arvato Financial Services for this project.
+If you want to access this data, please contact either Udacity or Arvato Financial Services directly.

 ## 2. Run the code
 1. Fork the repository into your own computer